kahalewai/als/als_standard.md

 ### 1.1 Background

-Artificial intelligence agents increasingly communicate over open protocols — specifically the Model Context Protocol (MCP, specification 2025-11-25) and the Agent-to-Agent Protocol (A2A, version 1.0).
+Artificial intelligence agents increasingly communicate over open protocols, specifically the Model Context Protocol (MCP, specification 2025-11-25) and the Agent-to-Agent Protocol (A2A, version 1.0).
 Both protocols use TLS-secured HTTP as their transport.
-Both define application-layer authentication and authorization mechanisms — OAuth 2.1 for MCP, OpenAPI-compatible authentication for A2A.
+Both define application-layer authentication and authorization mechanisms, OAuth 2.1 for MCP, OpenAPI-compatible authentication for A2A.
 Neither protocol defines an infrastructure-level mechanism by which an external authority can halt an active, authorized agent session.